firebolt-db/godocs/docs/sql_reference/functions-reference/numeric/floor.md

 # FLOOR

-Returns the largest round number that is less than or equal to `<value>`.
-The value is rounded to a decimal range defined by the second `<value>`.
+Returns the largest round number that is less than or equal to the input value.
+The value is rounded to a decimal range defined by `<decimal>`.

 ## Syntax
 {: .no_toc}